Offshore High-Risk Merchant Account Providers

 - Transactions are processed at a high amount or volume

-An offshore high-risk merchant account offers a different option, by allowing you to open a merchant account, despite the issues stated above.
+An offshore high-risk payment service provider offers a different option by allowing you to open a merchant account, despite the issues stated above.

 International merchant services can be a scary proposition for some business owners not familiar with the industry.
 They usually believe nothing good comes out of any business that handles their money outside the country they reside in.